Alvn144p/BARBER-APK-FLUTTER-FIREBASE/README.md

   > Alfianto Faidatul Aldi Yumardiansyah
   > Ardyka Bayu Reovan
   > Indah Khoirun Nisa
-  > Nailus Sai'dah Anindia Septiana
+  > Nailus Saidah Anindia Septiana

   Everyone is permitted to copy and distribute verbatim or modified copies of this license document.